FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 Although FEM-Bench 2025 comprises only 33 tasks, it is designed as a \emph{diagnostic challenge suite} rather than a large-scale training dataset.
 Each task is dense, multi-step, and algorithmically structured, typically requiring the correct integration of multiple interdependent computational components in a single solution, along with the synthesis of unit tests that encode the physical, numerical, and algorithmic constraints of the problem.
 As with other diagnostic benchmarks, FEM-Bench prioritizes interpretability and reasoning depth over task count, enabling fine-grained analysis of failure modes in structured scientific computing.

 Each task is classified using a CC/H/T identifier, where CC indicates the conceptual challenge level (CC0 for linear-elastic and basic discretization tasks, CC1 for elastic critical-load analysis), H denotes the number of helper functions used in the reference implementation, and T denotes which of these helper functions are provided to the model (T0: none needed, none provided; T1: all provided; T2: subset provided; T3: none provided despite being used in the reference).
 This classification enables systematic evaluation of how LLMs handle increasing levels of functional decomposition, abstraction, and reasoning complexity.

-A full list of tasks is provided in Table~\ref{tab:fem_bench_tasks}.
+The tiers are designed to isolate domain knowledge deficits (the model cannot construct a missing component) from compositional reasoning deficits (the model has all components but cannot chain them).
+Tasks with the deepest functional decomposition -- such as elastic critical load analysis -- are evaluated at multiple tiers so we can observe how performance changes as helpers are added.
+Simpler tasks that would traditionally be implemented without helper functions appear only at T0, since there is nothing to vary.
+This structure underpins the error analysis in Section \ref{sec:error}